Diagnostics

 • Engine hesitation during acceleration

-• Failure of the EVAP monitor (won't pass inspection)
+• Failure of the EVAP monitor (will not pass inspection)

 Frequently Asked Questions